History of iPhone: Apple reinvents the phone

 Technology alone isn't enough

-The iPhone did include several sensors to enhance the user experience, including an accelerometer that could automatically rotate the screen to match device orientation, a proximity sensor that could automatically turn off the screen when close to the face, and an ambient light sensor to automatically adjust brightness.
-It also had a remarkably good web browser and rendering engine, especially for its time, in Safari and WebKit.
+The iPhone also included several sensors to enhance the experience, like an accelerometer that could automatically rotate the screen to match device orientation, a proximity sensor that could automatically turn off the screen when close to the face, and an ambient light sensor to automatically adjust brightness.

 What the original iPhone didn't have was CDMA and EVDO rev A network compatibly.
 That meant it couldn't work on two of the U.S.' big four carriers, Verizon and Sprint.
 Not that it mattered; the original iPhone was exclusive to AT&T. It also lacked GPS, or support for faster 3G UTMS/HSPA data speeds.
 In addition to no hardware keyboard or stylus, the iPhone also didn't have a removable, user-replaceable battery.
 None of that pleased existing power users of the time.
-Nor did the absence of features like MMS (multi-media messaging), an exposed file system, copy and paste or any form of advanced text editing, and, critically to many, support for third party apps.
+Nor did the absence of an exposed file system, copy and paste or any form of advanced text editing, and, critically to many, support for third party apps.
+Likewise, since the iPhone had a real web browser instead of a WAP browser, which was required to display carrier-based multimedia messages, the original iPhone didn't support MMS either.

-The original iPhone's price was also high.
-It debuted at $499 for the 4GB and $599 for the 8GB model - on-contract.
+Then there was the price.
+The iPhone debuted at $499 for the 4GB and $599 for the 8GB model - on-contract.
 Those prices weren't unheard of at the time; early Motorola RAZR flip phones were pricey in their day as well.
 However, it meant Apple couldn't penetrate the mainstream market.

 Less for more